mariadb-corporation/MaxScale/Documentation/REST-API/API.md

     `filter=/relationships/services/data/0/id="RW-Split-Router"` parameter can
     be used.
 Note the double quotes around the `"RW-Split-Router"`, they are required to correctly convert strings into JSON values.

+- `page[size]`

+  - The number of elements that are returned for resource collections.
+By default all elements in the resource collection are returned.
+The value must be a valid positive integer, otherwise the parameter is ignored.
+If pagination is used, the `links` object will have pagination links to the next page if more elements are available.

+- `page[number]`

+  - How many pages of results to skip.
+The first page of results starts from 0 and each page has no more than `page[size]` elements.
+If defined, `page[size]` must also be defined, otherwise this parameter is ignored.
+This should be considered pseudo-pagination as the results are not guaranteed to be consistent between requests.

 - `sync`